L1

 Steps:

-- Verify actual temperature: Place an accurate thermometer inside the cabinet to confirm that the displayed temperature is incorrect and the cabinet is overcooling.
+- Verify actual temperature: Place an accurate thermometer inside the cabinet to confirm that the displayed temperature is incorrect and that the cabinet is overcooling.

 - Check sensor: Inspect the cabinet temperature sensor (NTC) for dislodging or damage.
-A sensor not properly seated may misread temperature.
+A sensor not properly seated may misread the temperature.

-- Test sensor resistance: With power off, measure the sensor resistance and compare to expected values.
+- Test sensor resistance: With power off, measure the sensor resistance and compare it to expected values.
 Replace the cabinet NTC sensor if readings are out of range.

 - Inspect control board: If the sensor is good, the compressor relay on the main board may be stuck closed.
-Replace the Transtherm main control board if the compressor runs continuously regardless of setpoint.
+Replace the Transtherm main control board if the compressor runs continuously regardless of the setpoint.

 - Adjust setpoint: Temporarily raise the set temperature to reduce cooling while awaiting parts.